 Sweetwater Creek State Park In Georgia Has A Yurt Village, And It’s As Great As It Sounds

 For families looking for a unique getaway in Georgia, we have a one-of-a-kind place that has gotten a makeover over the past few years and now is one of the top camping spots in Georgia.
 Camping has always been a magical way to enjoy the outdoors, and we have a way to level up the camping experience at this beautiful state park.
 Ready to get out there and enjoy Mother Nature?
-Then you’ll want to reserve a spot at this incredible yurt village in Georgia.
+Then you’ll want to reserve a spot at this incredible yurt village in Georgia, which is tucked away in Lithia Springs.

-The address for Sweetwater Creek State Park is 1750 Mount Vernon Road, Lithia Springs, GA 30122.
-The state park is open from 7 a.m. until dark every day of the week.
-Camping in Yurt Village does require reservations, so in order to check your scheduled dates, visit the Georgia State Park website.
+Ready to go glamping in Georgia?
+The state park is typically open from sunrise until dark every day of the week.
+Camping in Sweetwater Yurt Village does require reservations, so in order to check your scheduled dates, visit the Georgia State Parks website.

 These sweet yurts in Georgia aren’t the only places to visit, though.
 If you’re looking for other unique places to rest your head that require a little more “glam” and less “camp,” take a look at this themed Bed & Breakfast in Madison.